 The following table shows a five-year summary comparison of costs to discharge the Office's duties under The Provincial Auditor Act.
-The Schedule of Planned Costs to Audit Government Agencies included in Section 3.2 - Audited Financial Forecast compares detailed work plans for the years 2017 to 2020 and explains key differences.
+The Schedule of Planned Costs to Audit Government Agencies included in Section 3.2 - Audited Financial Forecast compares detailed work plans for the years 2018 to 2021 and explains key differences.

-The 2021 planned costs assume an inflationary increase of 1% and that the other factors listed in Section 2.4 will not significantly impact future costs of the Office.
+The 2022 planned costs assume an inflationary increase of 2% and that the other factors listed in Section 2.4 will not significantly impact future costs of the Office.

 Work Plan Costs to Audit Each Government Agency for the Office's Fiscal Years Ended March 31

 In millions of dollars

-2017 Actual
+2018 Actual

-7.843 7.895 8.151 8.151 8.233
+7.888 7.955 8.151 8.208 8.372

-(Details in the Schedule of Planned Costs to Audit Government Agencies) (Details determine
+(Details in the (Details in the Schedule of Planned Costs to Audit Government Agencies) (Details to be determined in 2020)